Last Updated on October 21, 2022 by Corinne Schmitt

 Most communities have at least one haunted house tour open leading up to Halloween.
 Find a haunted house near you by searching:

 Look for Special Events at Malls and Local Businesses

 Many malls and downtown areas host Halloween events.
 Sometimes they set up haunted houses and other times, they host community trick-or-treating.

 Unlike neighborhoods where some residents aren’t welcoming of teen trick-or-treaters, malls and businesses usually welcome them with open arms.

 Search for tours of historic houses, towns, or battlefields.
 Find tours that are offered at night or by candlelight to add to the Halloween atmosphere (see resources section below for help locating one).

 Popular tours include Civil War sites and battlefields offered by private companies.
 Historic towns or districts may offer their own tours.

 Many of these tours are long, possibly an hour or more.
 Be prepared by wearing good walking shoes and dressing for the weather.

-Find local farms that offer hayrides, corn mazes and pumpkin picking.
-Many local farms are tucked away in suburban areas, so be sure to conduct an internet search to find all available options (see resources section below for help).
+Find local farms that offer hayrides, corn mazes, and pumpkin picking.
+Many local farms are tucked away in suburban areas, so be sure to conduct an internet search to find all available options (see the resources section below for help).

 Working farms often have a variety of Halloween activities scheduled during the fall harvest, including haunted hayrides and nighttime bonfires.